HeavyMetalGameDev/HeavyMetalGameDev.github.io/_projects/Caldwell.markdown

 Some more data needs to be saved: the game has the notebook system, where information gets unlocked over time, but if the player misses some information, then that information should stay locked.
 Therefore, I also used the PlayerPref system to store this information.

 The final use of the PlayerPref system was the player's camera sensitivity setting, since this should persist across both levels and game sessions.
 This value is simply stored as a PlayerPrefs float value, and is set whenever a new level is loaded.

+<h1>Steam Release</h1>
+I am currently working on the Steam release of the game!

 <h1>What went well</h1>
 I was very happy that I managed to get the game fully complete by the deadline of the game jam, which shows that my initial planning and scope for the game was reasonable and appropriate for the timeframe.
 I received a lot of comments and feedback on the game, a lot of which was positive and praising the aspects I focused on, such as the writing and environmental storytelling.